On $1$d quadratic Klein-Gordon equations with a potential and symmetries: The remainder terms

 \subsection{Weighted norm and bootstrap for $g$}

-The a priori bootstrap for $g=f+T(g,g)$ can be closed fairly easily using the slightly better a priori bounds on $f$.
-To explain this let us first observe that for all practical purposes one can think that the operator $T$ is a standard product of the form $T(a,b) = e^{itB} (e^{-itB}a \, e^{-itB}b)$; the reason is that the symbol in \eqref{defTiota} is a $\delta$ plus a $p.v.$ contribution near its singularity, see \eqref{propmuS}, divided by a smooth non-vanishing expression.
-We refer the reader to Section 6 of \cite{KGV1d} for detailed lower bounds on $\Phi_{\iota_1\iota_2}$ and related symbol-type estimates.
-Then we can assume that \eqref{profile1} reads
+The a priori bootstrap estimates for $g=f+T(g,g)$ in Proposition \ref{propbootstrap} can be closed fairly easily using the slightly better a priori bounds on $f$.
+To explain this, let us first observe that for all practical purposes one can think that the operator $T$, defined in \eqref{defTiota}-\eqref{profile1}, essentially has the form